 The best plants for erosion control are those ground covers or shrubs that are vigorous, attractive, and have a root system effective at holding back soil on a hill.
 They should have spreading foliage to slow the velocity of heavy rain.
-If you live in deer country they should also be plants that deer tend not to eat.
+If you live in deer country they should also be plants that deer tend to resist eating.
 The following list gives you a variety of choices, each of which meets these criteria.